-I tell children that it is like having their own little machine.
-I also mention how knitting machines work with rows of similar latch hooks and that is how machine made knitted jumpers and cardigans are made.
+So when children ask me “What is a latch hook?”
+I tell them, that it is like having their own little machine.
+I explain, it’s how knitting machines work with rows of similar latch hooks and that is how machine made knitted jumpers and cardigans are made.

 Giving a child a latch hook is in itself motivating.
 But seeing the resulting chain appear is a fascinating experience and as they succeed they often become absorbed in the process.
 Adults do too, as not a lot of folks have used a latch hook and for those who have, it sparks off memories of making rag rugs!!

 A short chain length will make a simple plain bracelet.
 A longer chain length will make a necklace.